SQream/sqream_docs/getting_started/connecting_to_blue.rst

    * - **Show**
      - Shows your access token in case you need to copy it
    * - **Disable** / **Enable**
      - Correspondingly disables BLUE client connection or enables it.
-May be used for system maintenance
+May be used for system maintenance or in the event of a compromised token
    * - **Delete**
      - Deletes BLUE client.
 May be used when a client is no longer needed
    * - **Regenerate Access Token**